jhaskinsPhD/pyMCM/README.md

 ### Scraping Data
 1. Scrape data from the [MCM webpage](http://mcm.york.ac.uk/) for any given list of species or to scrape data about *all* of the compounds in the MCM.
-          Given just a list of MCM Names you'd like to get data about, running `MCM_data_scraper()`  will pull down everything from each compound's formula, molecular weight, SMILES, InCHI, synonyms, or even the image of that compound.
+          Given just a list of MCM Names you'd like to get data about, running `MCM_data_scraper()`  will pull down everything from each compound's formula, molecular weight, SMILES, InChI, synonyms, or even the image of that compound.

 ```python
 import pandas as pd